H-1B Visa Requirements and Application Process

 the petitioner files Form I-129 (Petition for a Nonimmigrant Worker) with the appropriate USCIS service center as listed on the official instructions.
 Follow the current USCIS filing instructions carefully (including whether copies are required and where to file).
 Separate consular processing (visa stamping) is handled later through the Department of State.
 The appropriate USCIS delivery address will vary.
 Please go on USCIS.GOV and check the filing location based on your employment details.
 An immigration lawyer can assist you in determining where your petition should be mailed.

-As discussed in Section 4: “Numerical Limitations,” it is crucial you submit your petition no later than April 1st.
+As discussed in Section 4: “Numerical Limitations,” It is crucial to submit the petition within the USCIS filing period announced for the applicable H-1B cap season and to follow the current USCIS filing instructions.
 Please note that the petition is considered received when it arrives at the Service Center.
 All petitions received on the same day will be treated equally.
 If you are you chosen, keep in mind the requirements for keeping your status and filing your renewal.
 H1B extensions cannot be filed more than six months before the status expiration date.
 Thus, it is recommended that you begin preparing as early as possible.
 The lottery is now beneficiary-centric, ensuring each individual has one chance regardless of multiple registrations from different employers.

 To file for your H1B visa, here are some of the documents that you may need:

 • Form I-907: This document is only required if you pay the additional premium processing fee.
-This guarantees you will receive a response within 15 calendar days, absent any RFEs.
+Premium Processing generally provides an action within 15 business days, subject to eligibility requirements and current USCIS rules.

 • Form I-129 with Supplement H: This form provides information about the US company, the beneficiary, and the job.
 The information provided here helps the officer determine if the H1B conditions are satisfied.